chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 **Due date: See the [schedule](https://ledatascifi.github.io/#schedule).**

+**Warning/time guidance:** This assignment is the first project where you will have to get data, clean it yourself, and parse the data to create variables to analyze.
+These steps take time!

 ## Project Set Up

 Your boss explains that she needs an exploratory analysis done.
 Her full explanation about why you're doing this is [here](asgn05_obj.html).
 The nuts and bolts of the set up are: